lucia-auth/lucia/CONTRIBUTING.md

 ## Documentation

-The markdown files for documentation are stored in `/documentation/collection`.
+The markdown files for documentation are stored in `/documentation/content`.
 The documentation site is built with Astro, SolidJS, and Tailwind, though knowledge of these shouldn't be needed for updating the content.

 The documentation uses 2 specialized library:

-- [Custom content collection](https://github.com/pilcrowOnPaper/lucia/tree/main/documentation/db): For managing and querying markdown content
+- [Cela](https://github.com/pilcrowOnPaper/lucia/tree/main/documentation/cela): For managing and querying markdown content
 - [Siena](https://github.com/pilcrowOnPaper/siena): For optimizing images

 ## Changesets